raspberrypilearning/hamster-party-cam/worksheet.md

 Run your code and let your hamster loose.
 When the the program is triggered by the switch the lights will go into disco mode on the Pibrella, you should hear a tune, and the camera will take a picture.
 After a while, check the images on your Raspberry Pi and you should see some photographs of your hamsters having a good time.
 Here is an example of an image taken by hamster party cam:

 ![](images/image003.jpg)

+What's next?
+- Can you add to this system to feed your hamster too?
+- Can you record how many turns the hamster wheel makes, to find out how active your hamster is?
+- Can you think of other practical applications for sensors that trigger events?